 Are they all advantages?

 Although the dual-flush system is clearly a winner in the battle of toilets, it also has a couple of downsides that one must consider.
 If you are conscious with your budget, it is important to note that this model is more expensive than the ones you are used to.
 However, you cannot really expect this one to be cheaper than the others because of its extraordinary features and water-saving value.
 Some people have also noted that because of its lower water levels, they are inclined to clean their bowls due to its tendency to get stained so often.
-However, it is worth-mentioning that there are less clogs compared to standard toilets.
-You might want check out best toilets on the market at www.pickatoilet.com
+However, it is worth mentioning that there are fewer clogs compared to standard toilets.
+You might want to check out best toilets on the market at www.pickatoilet.com

 Despite all these minor disadvantages, dual-flush toilets are still superior over other variants considering all the benefits that it offers not only to its users but to the environment as well.
 As times go by, it is more obvious that water is becoming scarce even in areas that are normally well-supplied so all measures must be done to help preserve it.